maxhanglin/maxmvc/README.md

 )
 ```

 You are set to start working!
-Test it by going to the URL where you installed the project, i.e.: `http://localhost/maxmvc`.
+Test it by going to the URL where you installed the project, i.e.: `http://www.maxmvc.dev/`.
 You should see something like this:<br><br>
 ![Home Screen](https://raw.githubusercontent.com/maxhanglin/maxmvc/master/screenshot.png "Home Screen")

+*Note: Make sure you configure your hosts to be of the form "http://www.myhost.something/" and avoid using a prefixed directory like in the case "http://localhost/maxmvc" as your root domain.
+The router is very basic for now and has this limitation.*

 ## Controllers
 Creating a new controller is really easy: